Skip to main content

 Overview

-• the loans comply with the Selling Guide, all related contractual terms and agreements, and are in all respects eligible for delivery to Fannie Mae; and
+• comply with the Selling Guide and the Lender Contract, and be in all respects eligible for delivery to Fannie Mae; and

 Lenders that fail to maintain an effective QC program will be in breach of their contractual obligations with Fannie Mae.